Transround/NativerSDK/README.md

 ---------------------

 Nativer-sdk uses Aspectj so you have to use [Aspectdroid](https://github.com/Transround/aspectdroid) plugin to compile your android project with AspectJ's compiler.
+If you would like to learn more about why AspectJ is used please check our wiki about [How to integrate Nativer SDK](https://github.com/Transround/NativerSDK/wiki/How-to-integrate-Nativer-SDK).

 * Add aspectdroid plugin